A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: BD-RIS with Hardware Impairments

 \section{BD-RIS with Hardware Impairments}

 The discussions on BD-RIS so far have mainly focused on idealized and simplified hardware, such as lossless reconfigurable impedance networks with continuously tunable admittance components, with no frequency dependence, and with no mutual coupling between elements.
 These idealized assumptions help to understand the fundamentals and study the performance limit of BD-RIS.
 However, they cannot be perfectly achieved in real-world implementations.
 In this section, we thus briefly revisit some important hardware impairments of BD-RIS and their impacts on system performance.
+Similar to Section \ref{subsec:estimation} where we discussed channel estimation errors alone assuming perfect hardware at BD-RIS, below we will also show the impact of each hardware impairment assuming perfect other factors to guide readers from scratch.
+Analyzing real-world BD-RIS-aided scenarios by jointly considering multiple practical factors can be a meaningful future direction.